Arabizi: History

 During the last decades of the 20th century, Western text-based communication technologies, such as mobile phone text messaging, the World Wide Web, email, bulletin board systems, IRC, and instant messaging became increasingly prevalent in the Arab world.
 Most of these technologies originally permitted the use of the Latin script only, and some still lack support for displaying Arabic script.
 As a result, Arabic-speaking users frequently transliterate Arabic text into Latin script when using these technologies to communicate.

 To handle those Arabic letters that do not have an approximate phonetic equivalent in the Latin script, numerals and other characters were appropriated known as "code switching".
 For example, the numeral "3" is used to represent the Arabic letter ع (DIN)—note the choice of a visually similar character, with the numeral resembling a mirrored version of the Arabic letter.
 Many users of mobile phones and computers use Arabish even though their system is capable of displaying Arabic script.
 This may be due to a lack of an appropriate keyboard layout for Arabic, or because users are already more familiar with the QWERTY or AZERTY keyboard layout.

 Online communication systems, such as IRC, bulletin board systems, and blogs, are often run on systems or over protocols that do not support code pages or alternate character sets.
 Thus, the Arabic chat alphabet has become commonplace.
 It can be seen even in domain names, like Qal3ah.

 According to one 2020 paper based on a survey done in and around Nazareth, there is now "a high degree of normativization or standardisation in Arabizi orthography."
+In a similar vein, a 2025 mixed-methods study of Jordanian social-media conversations examined Arabic–English code-mixing found that English elements are most often inserted into otherwise Arabic utterances rather than involving full alternation between the two languages; the authors linked this pattern to factors such as social status, prestige, globalization, technological developments (including AI), and education level.